Composite Privacy Fence Panels: Pros and Cons

 To handle potential mold or mildew in damp, shady areas, the simple cleaning solution mentioned above is usually all you need.
 For concerns about color fading, choosing a quality product with built-in UV protection is key.
 Frame It All’s fencing includes industry-leading fade-resistant technology, so you can feel confident your fence will hold its color beautifully.

-Making Quick and Easy Repairs
+How to Handle Quick and Easy Repairs

 Accidents happen, but one of the standout features of a composite fence is how easy it is to repair.
 If a panel or post ever gets significantly damaged—say, from a falling tree branch or a major impact—you don’t have to replace the entire fence.
 The modular design makes it simple to handle repairs.